Practitioners & Support Networks

 Some organizations publicly connect members with guides, while others maintain behind-the-scenes referral networks.

-Example: Psycle Clinic is one resource for finding reputable practitioners.
-Psychedelic Passage is another one for the US.
-The Flying Sage is another option for Canada.
+Example: is one resource for finding reputable practitioners. is another one for the US. is another option for Canada.

 Rather than directly recommending practitioners, societies can provide educational tools to help members make informed choices.

-Share resources like How to Choose a Psychedelic Guide to guide members in asking the right questions.
+Share resources like to guide members in asking the right questions.

 By maintaining ethical referral practices and providing educational resources, psychedelic societies can support members in finding practitioners while minimizing liability.